-1. This section contains the ethical principles that must govern the conduct of the suppliers of the companies of the Group, which must be expressly accepted by them prior to commencing their contractual relationship with such companies.

-2. The provisions of this Code of Ethics are understood to be without prejudice to such additional conditions or requirements as may be imposed by applicable law, by the practices and rules of the various jurisdictions in which the Iberdrola Group's companies operate and by the respective contract with each supplier, which shall apply in all cases.
+- 1. This section contains the ethical principles that must govern the conduct of the suppliers of the companies of the Group, which must be expressly accepted by them prior to commencing their contractual relationship with such companies. - 2.
+The provisions of this Code of Ethics are understood to be without prejudice to such additional conditions or requirements as may be imposed by applicable law, by the practices and rules of the various jurisdictions in which the Iberdrola Group's companies operate and by the respective contract with each supplier, which shall apply in all cases.

 Article E.2.
-Ethical Commitments of Suppliers
+Compliance Commitments of Suppliers

-- 1. Suppliers shall engage in their commercial relationships in conformity with principles of business ethics and transparent management. - 2.
-Suppliers must comply with the crime prevention and anti-corruption and anti-fraud policies of the Group's companies, as well as the strictest rules of ethical and moral conduct and international treaties and laws applicable to these matters, ensuring the establishment of adequate procedures required for such purpose. - 3.
-Suppliers shall not directly or indirectly promise, offer or pay any bribe to facilitate transactions or other improper payments to any third party or to any professional of the companies of the Iberdrola Group in relation to their contracts therewith. - 4.
-Suppliers shall not directly or indirectly promise, offer or pay any money or valuable property in a corrupt manner in order to (i) influence an act or decision of a third party or a professional of the Group's companies; (ii) obtain an undue advantage for the companies of the Iberdrola Group; or (iii) induce a third party or a professional of the Group's companies to exercise influence over the act or decision of a public officer. - 5.
-Suppliers shall not try to obtain any confidential information, particularly including information not available to other bidders, in relation to their contracts with the companies of the Iberdrola Group. - 6.
-Suppliers shall not promise, offer or deliver gifts or objects of value, of any kind, to persons or entities that are officials or professionals of government administrations for the purpose of or in relation to the formalisation of their contracts with the companies of the Group. - 7.
-Suppliers may only promise, offer or give reasonable gifts or items that are not exaggerated in value, including entertainment or meal expenses, for the purpose of or in relation to the formalisation of the contract, to persons or entities that are not officials or professionals of government administrations and in accordance with all anti-corruption laws and the integrity and ethics policies of the Governance and Sustainability System.
-In any case, gifts or items of symbolic value must have a legitimate business purpose.
+- 1. Suppliers shall engage in their commercial relationships in conformity with principles of business ethics, efficient management, transparency and honesty. - 2.
+Suppliers must comply with the compliance policies of the Group's companies, whether general or special, which include crime prevention, the reaction against corruption and fraud, and with the strictest rules of ethical and moral conduct and international treaties and laws applicable to these matters, ensuring the establishment of adequate procedures required for such purpose. - 3.
+Suppliers undertake to promote free and fair competition in the markets in which they participate and to comply with the legal provisions on competition, actively cooperating with the authorities entrusted with the supervision of said markets. - 4.
+Suppliers shall not directly or indirectly promise, offer or pay any bribe to facilitate transactions or other improper payments to any third party or to any professional of the companies of the Iberdrola Group in relation to their contracts therewith. - 5.
+Suppliers shall not directly or indirectly promise, offer or pay any money or valuable property in a corrupt manner in order to (i) influence an act or decision of a third party or a professional of the Group's companies; (ii) obtain an undue or improper advantage for the companies of the Iberdrola Group; or (iii) induce a third party or a professional of the Group's companies to exercise influence over the act or decision of a public official or other persons participating in the performance of public duties.